-As you know, the database is based on the collection of data stored in a structured format where we need DBMS (Database Management System) and RDBMS (Relational Database Management system) to manage the collection of the data.
+As you know, the database is based on the collection of data stored in a structured format where we need DBMS (Database Management System) and RDBMS (Relational Database Management System) to manage the collection of the data.
 Why do we need to structure data?
 It is necessary for storing, managing, and retrieving the data whenever you need it.
-This article will explain the difference between DBMS and RDBMS, head-to-head DBMS Vs RDBMS comparison in a tabular form.
+This article will explain the difference between DBMS and RDBMS, a head-to-head DBMS Vs RDBMS comparison in a tabular form.

 From the early times of computer technology, the data had to be saved and arranged in tapes – rarely used in today’s world.
 The main problem with these tapes was the data’s inability to be re-read, so the database was born.

 The database has since proven to be an essential and integral part of data storage.
 From time to time, the database usage increased and caused the technology DBMS and RDBMS’s birth.
 Both Database Management Systems and Relational Database Management Systems are very similar, and a non-tech person can’t differentiate them.
 However, we need to take a closer look at both technologies to understand them fully.

 What is DBMS?